ddobric/neocortexapi/NeoCortexApi/Documentation/tutorial.md

 The HTM spatial pooler represents a neurally inspired algorithm for learning sparse representations from noisy data streams in an online fashion. ([reference](https://www.frontiersin.org/articles/10.3389/fncom.2017.00111/full))

-Right now, three implementations of SP are implemented and considered:
+Right now, three versions of SP are implemented and considered:

 - Spatial Pooler single threaded original version without algorithm specific changes.
 - SP-MT multithreaded version, which supports multiple cores on a single machine and